 It was a chilly morning, but Kate seemed comfortable in a turtleneck (polo neck) beneath her suit jacket.

 Kate’s fitted jacket is single-breasted with three closely placed buttons at the waist, princess seaming, and button detail on the flap pockets.

 The most distinctive element of Kate’s skirt: the multiple gores, or panels.
 I counted four or five per quarter-skirt, that is 16 or 20 in total.
 Additionally, some of them are cut on the bias, making the skirt a *major* feat of engineering and tailoring.

 Later today I should be able to do some looking about for any current styles resembling the Duchess’s suit.
-It’s possible it is a bespoke piece, or something she has had for some time, but it will be fun to look around.
+It may be a bespoke piece or something she has had for some time, but it will be fun to look around.

 Kate and William at Cheltenham in 2007, Kate wearing a suit from Katherine Hooker.

-Both pieces are excellent examples of the terrific tailoring offered by Katherine Hooker, with heritage pieces in exquisite luxury fabrics.
-Beyond those common elements the pieces are dissimilar; the jacket’s design is different, with a band across the back at the high waist; the distinction’s in the skirt’s design can be seen in this photo.
+Beyond those common elements, the pieces are dissimilar; the jacket’s design is different, with a band across the back at the high waist; the distinction’s in the skirt’s design can be seen in this photo.

 However, the styles shown above exemplify the same overall look and feel as Kate’s suit today.
 All are outstanding examples of the ‘country’ portion of a classic British wardrobe suited to the ‘town and country’ lifestyle Kate and William have.